borg286/sevtech/README.md

 * Before digging to a set Y area dig up till you see a cave.
 On the top of the caves you have a good chance of finding a few patches of ores.
 Aquamarine comes in veins of 12.
 Use a Night Vision totem to more easily see the patches on the ceiling.

-* Craft 1 dirt with 1 stick to make 64 Responsive Scaffolding.
-Right click in air to place a block directly in front of you.
-If you shift right click scaffolding on a block, it'll place it on the other side of the block (up to a certain distance) and you can climb it like ladders.
-Really great for getting up to the aquamarine.
-Just be careful, if any piece of scaffolding is broken, all connected pieces will break too

 * When you first get into the beneath, mark your spot on your atlas, because it is a pain finding your way back.

 * You can speed down a strip mine by running and jumping the whole way